You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Requirements

-1. Compatible with Omega, Ultra and MaxColor Series devices
+1. Compatible with Omega, Ultra, and MaxColor Series devices

-2. justOS firmware B2.1.0 or greater
+2. justOS firmware version B2.1.0 or newer

 Concept